Cambodia

 - University/Post-Secondary Institution

 The Public Diplomacy Section (PDS) of the U.S. Embassy Phnom Penh will arrange placement of ETAs at public secondary schools, universities, and vocational training colleges.
 Host institutions will have basic facilities such as chalkboard/whiteboard, tables/chairs.
-There is a possibility the host institution will not have air-conditioning, fans or electricity, or computers or other technology.
+There is a possibility the host institution will not have air-conditioning, fans or electricity, or computers or other technologies.

 Placement Locations